Putin's next challenge for Russia: win back investors

 With Russian markets badly underperforming their emerging markets peers, it will be a tough sell for Putin, but aides say the tide of money leaving the country has more to do with Europe’s debt crisis than any home-grown problems.

-“European banks are closing their business all over the world to save themselves,” Stanislav Voskresensky, Russia’s deputy economy minister and the main organizer of the meeting, told Reuters.
+“European banks are closing their business all over the world to save themselves,” Stanislav Voskresensky, Russia’s deputy economy minister and the main organiser of the meeting, told Reuters.

 Putin, Russia’s paramount leader for the past 12 years, will be at the three-day forum only for one day, following his trip to a Group of 20 summit in Mexico and preceding a visit to Israel.